kenji123/as3captionslib/README.md

 AS3 Captions can be integrated into any flash video player natively or as a plugin via an API for example, and only requires the NetStream object of the video being played back.

 Flowplayer and JW Player are already supported.
-There are example implementations available under the [plugins folder].
+There are example implementations available under the [plugins folder] (plugins).
 Checkout the [Flowplayer/JW Player plugin demo] to see it in action.

   [plugins folder]: https://github.com/kenji123/as3captionslib/tree/master/plugins